cliffjansen/amqp-wsk-feed/README.md

 Multiple Receivers to the same AMQP host will share a connection if the connection options are identical and the trigger is created from the same OpenWhisk namespace by the same OpenWhisk user.
 Setting a "feed_tag" property on the connection_options can restrict this connection sharing only to other Receivers with the same feed_tag string value.

+### Hello World

+See example/helloworld/run_hello_world.sh for a simple example using an AMQP message to trigger an OpenWhisk action.
+The script spins up a temporary Docker image of the Apache Artemis broker.

 ## Advanced usage

 TODO: Note low level API use to configure the feed/rules/triggers and how to avoid message loss on setup.

 ## Enhancements coming real soon now

- - easy deployment to Kubernetes/Docker
  - self test
+ - provide an amqpProduce that works in similar fashion to the existing kafkaProduce.
- - provide a mechanism for request/response round-trip using the AMQP feed provider
+ - provide a mechanism for request/response round-trip using the AMQP feed provider.
- - add an UPDATE feed lifecycle event for dynamic credit, or maybe PAUSE/UNPAUSE
+ - add an UPDATE feed lifecycle event for dynamic credit, or maybe PAUSE/UNPAUSE to ease configuration.
+ - optional delivery of the full AMQP message including all headers.